apache/opendal/docs/rfcs/0041-object-native-api.md

                         time:   [5.5598 ms 5.7174 ms 5.8691 ms]
                         thrpt:  [2.6622 GiB/s 2.7329 GiB/s 2.8103 GiB/s]
 ```

+> NOTE
+>
+> We only bench the continues sequential read here which is the most common case for databend.
+> In this case, read with a buffer will become slower than plain read.

+## Object API

 Other changes are just a re-order of APIs.